inveniosoftware/invenio-search/docs/configuration.rst

 Connection pooling
 ~~~~~~~~~~~~~~~~~~
-By default urllib3 will open up to 10 connections to each node, if your
+By default urllib3 will open up to 10 connections to each node.
+If your
 application calls for more parallelism, use the ``maxsize`` parameter to raise
 the limit: